Our virtual curriculum will include all of the same comprehensive business topic areas as our traditional residential program.

 Students will be required to be present for all synchronous (live) programming, all scheduled in Eastern Daylight Time (EDT).
 The Business Bridge Program is the same time commitment as a full time job, plan on (at least) 40 hours of work per week.

 Career Development Programming

 Business Bridge will continue to collaborate with the Tuck Career Development team to deliver content in both industry exploration and skill development.
 In addition, we are working closely with our corporate partners to provide a virtual Career Bridge recruiting day, including alumni discussion panels, networking opportunities, and distribution of our Bridge resume book.

 Group Capstone Project

 All Bridge student teams will complete a capstone project by selecting a publicly traded company and analyzing it using skills acquired during virtual Bridge class sessions.
-At the end of the Bridge program, each team will present its findings to experienced professionals and members of the Tuck faculty for feedback.
+At the end of the Tuck Business Bridge Program®, each team will present its findings to experienced professionals and members of the Tuck faculty for feedback.
 Student teams will work closely with designated Bridge Associates, providing guidance throughout the process.

 Online Technology Integration